The Best LED Light bulbs For Everything In Your Home

 Lamps

 This category can be challenging because “lamps” can be quite a broad category.
-For us lamps add auxiliary lighting but are never considered a primary light source on their own.
-Meaning - we may have a collection of lamps in a room for mood lighting.
+For us, lamps add auxiliary lighting but are never considered a primary light source on their own - as opposed to ceiling lights or a chandelier.
+Our general purpose for floor or table lamps is to establish mood lighting.

 Best Lamp Bulb